-Her drawings have been published in Made in Mind Magazine (Italy), Poetry Magazine, DIALOGIST, SLICE (NYC), Manifest International Drawing Annual (INDA 7), New American Paintings (MA), Ignatian Literary Magazine (CA), and Spolia Literary Magazine (NYC).
-She is the recipient of the Dave Bown Project Award, grants from San Francisco Arts Commission, Puffin Foundation, Artists’ Fellowship Inc., Change Inc., and the Creative Capacity Fund.
+Her drawings have been published in Made In Mind Magazine (Italy), Poetry Magazine, Vhcle Magazine (CA), DIALOGIST, Slice (NYC), Manifest International Drawing Annual (INDA 7), New American Paintings (MA), Ignatian Literary Magazine (CA), ElevenEleven (CA) and Hayden’s Ferry Review (AZ), Spolia Literary Magazine (NYC).
+She is the recipient of a Pollock-Krasner Foundation Grant, a Dave Bown Project Award, as well as grants from the San Francisco Arts Commission, Artists’ Fellowship Inc., Puffin Foundation, Change Inc., and the Creative Capacity Fund.
 She has been awarded residencies at the Ucross Foundation, Millay Colony, Blue Mountain Center, Oregon College of Arts & Crafts, Spiro Arts Center, Anderson Center, and Ballinglen Arts Foundation.

 Stolle received a BA in Visual Arts from Framingham State College, and completed studies at Richmond College (London, England) and Massachusetts College of Art (Boston, MA).